-Students who are affected by scented products should not feel obligated to address these issues directly with peers or instructors.
+Students who are affected by scent-related restrictions and limitations should not feel obligated to address these issues directly with peers or instructors.
 We encourage students to:

 - 1. Inform your faculty member or course coordinator if exposure to scents in a classroom or lab environment is affecting your ability to participate fully. - 2.
 Reach out to Accessible Education Services for support with navigating accommodations related to scent sensitivities. - 3.
 Use Student Services as a resource to assist in finding respectful, supportive resolutions. - 4.
 Avoid direct confrontation when unsure how to proceed-college staff are here to support you.